54th Weather Reconnaissance Squadron: Vietnam War

 Perhaps its best accomplishment was during the Vietnam War when Operation Popeye (Project Popeye/Motorpool/Intermediary-Compatriot) was a US military cloud seeding operation (running from 20 March until 5 July 1972) to extend the monsoon season over Laos, specifically areas of the Ho Chi Minh Trail.
 Operating WC-130A aircraft flying out of Udorn Royal Thai Air Force Base, the operation seeded clouds with silver iodide, resulting in the targeted areas seeing an extension of the monsoon period an average of 30 to 45 days.
 As the continuous rainfall slowed down the truck traffic, it was considered relatively successful.
 The 54th Weather Reconnaissance Squadron carried out the operation to "make mud, not war."

 Cold War

 In 1974, a newly converted WC-130 (serial number 65-965) was sent to investigate Typhoon Bess.
 The crew departed Clark Air Base in the Philippines with the callsign Swan 38.
 Radio contact with the aircraft was lost on 12 October 1974, apparently as the aircraft was heading into the typhoon's eye to make a second position fix.
 There were no radio transmissions indicating an emergency on board, and search teams could not locate the aircraft or its crew.
 All six crew members were listed as killed in action.

+In October of 1979, the 54th WRS flew approximately 60 missions into Super Typhoon Tip which is still the largest and the most intense tropical cyclone ever recorded.
+On October 12, 1979, a crew from the 54th recorded a barometric pressure of 870 milibars of mercury which is the lowest sea-level air pressure ever recorded.

 It was inactivated in 1987, along with its associated weather unit, Detachment 3, 1st Weather Wing.
 The aircraft were dispersed to the remaining weather reconnaissance squadrons, the 53d Weather Reconnaissance Squadron and the Air Force Reserve unit, the 815th Weather Reconnaissance Squadron, both at Keesler Air Force Base, Mississippi.